ADORSYS-GIS/netbird/ansible-automation/README.md

 2\. **Configure your deployment variables**:

-Edit the `inventory/hosts.yml` and `inventory/group_vars/all.yml` files to match your environment.
+Edit the `inventory/hosts.yml` and `inventory/group_vars/all.yml` files to match your environment and your keycloak credentails.

 - **`inventory/hosts.yml`**: